- Some Updates from Jun 7, 2020, 8:08am

 To get a sense of how we got to where we are, we’re going to need to quickly review the background.
 Modern policing, particularly in the United States, has no fewer than three origin stories, all terrible on a level that would be hilarious if it wasn’t killing people.

-Next, we get to Robert Peel, whose name is far easier to type (and is where the British get the term “Bobby”), and is often credited as the father of modern policing.
-Peel created his vision of a police force in the Royal Irish Constabulary, an arm of the occupation of Ireland whose primary goal was to suppress uprisings, and was largely considered to free up the military to fight overseas.
+Next, we get to Robert Peel, whose name is far easier to type—it’s allegedly where the British get the term “Bobby”—and who is often credited as the father of modern policing.
+Peel created his vision of a police force in the Royal Irish Constabulary, an arm of the occupation of Ireland whose primary goal was to suppress uprisings, and was largely developed in order to free up the military to fight overseas.
 Back in London, he changed his tune to recommend what are now called the nine Peelian principles for the new metropolitan force there, but never showed an interest for extending those principles to the Irish force.

 And one of the most famous uses of American police forces in the early days?
 Preventing the formation of unions and other physical attacks on people striking for better conditions.

 Gosh, however could we have possibly ended up in this position?
-Who could have predicted that policing might treat poor people as an enemy to be defeated? 🤷 If only there were signs…
+Who could have predicted that policing might treat disadvantaged people as an enemy to be defeated? 🤷 If only there were signs…

 Since I’m a suburban white guy, I want to tell you about how policing works out here: The majority of us will never encounter a police officer in person unless we’re in a speeding car.
 Sometimes, we’ll run across a couple of police cruisers up against each other in a parking lot, so that the officers can have a conversation.